AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/rename.md

 `type` and `field` are mandatory to rename a field argument with `argument`.

-Or you can use regular expressions to rename multiple types, fields or both:
+You can use RegEx flags to enable the use of regular expressions when renaming using this transform.
+This way you can rename multiple types, fields or both.

+For example, you could use the key value pair field: api(.*) in the from object to rename any field of the corresponding type that begins with "api".

 ```json
 [